apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - __quality:__ Quality of saved image.
 Range is [0, 100]. (`Number`)

 - __destinationType:__ Choose the format of the return value.
-Defined in navigator.camera.DestinationType (`Number`)
+Defined in `navigator.camera.DestinationType` (`Number`)

         Camera.DestinationType = {
             DATA_URL : 0,      // Return image as base64 encoded string
             FILE_URI : 1,      // Return image file URI
-            NATIVE_URI : 2               // Return image native URI (eg. assets-library:// on iOS or content:// on Android) };
+            NATIVE_URI : 2     // Return image native URI (e.g. assets-library:// on iOS or content:// on Android)
+        };

 - __sourceType:__ Set the source of the picture.
-Defined in nagivator.camera.PictureSourceType (`Number`)
+Defined in `navigator.camera.PictureSourceType` (`Number`)

         Camera.PictureSourceType = {
             PHOTOLIBRARY : 0,